Skip to main content

 In August 1872, one of America's most distinctive civil war monuments was being slowly and carefully put into place on a massive pedestal in front of the chapel at Mt.
 Auburn Cemetery in Cambridge, MA.

 The Sphinx Monument was created by Irish immigrant sculptors Martin Milmore and his brother Joseph, who arrived in Boston in 1851 with their widowed mother and three other brothers, Patrick, Charles and James.
-According to records, Martin did the artwork and modeling of the Sphinx and Joseph did the carving.
+According to records, Martin did the artwork and modeling of the Sphinx and Joseph and James did the carving.

 Martin Milmore Bust of Jacob Bigelow (1787-1879), Courtesy of Harvard University Portrait Collection